-- Fictional Production: This unit will extend both your practical skills and your critical understanding of fictional forms and content, examining the similarities and differences in practice across media, with particular reference to audio and video content.
+- Fiction: Form & Content: This unit will extend both your practical skills and your critical understanding of fictional forms and content, examining the similarities and differences in practice across media, with particular reference to audio and video content.

-- Work in the Media Industries: You'll look at the current state of the media industry, its adaptive and evolutionary nature, and the implications of this transitional culture for the professional demands upon, and subjective experiences of, industry workers.
+- Work in Media Industries: This unit will examine the current state of the media industries, their adaptive and evolutionary nature, and the implications of this transitional culture for the professional demands upon, and subjective experiences of, industry workers.

 - Client and Audience: This unit focuses on understanding the client relationship, responding to a brief, pitching ideas, managing client expectations, and producing a solution to a specific communications challenge.

 You'll have the option to complete either a 4-week or optional 30-week (minimum) work placement during the course, the placement is a key feature in helping you to develop your abilities and understanding of media production.
 It also provides a platform for successful entry into the profession following graduation.

 Year 3/4 (final year)

-- Advanced specialist production skills: This unit will enable you to review, sharpen and further develop your craft skills within aspects of media production to inform your production work in year three.
+- Specialist Craft Skills: This unit will enable you to review, sharpen, and further develop your craft skills within an aspect of media production to inform your graduate project.

-- Ideas and impact: You'll explore turning ideas and concepts into commercially viable end products to be pitched, sold, defended and tested in the global creative media market place.
+- Ideas Development & Research: You’ll explore turning ideas and concepts into commercially viable end products to be pitched, sold, defended and tested in the global creative media market place.

-- The graduate production project: You'll individually produce a production project where you decide the mix and range of media to engage with, and the industry context it sits within.
-This is your ‘calling card’ for employment.
+- The Graduate Production Project: You will individually produce a production project where you decide the mix and range of media to engage with, and the industry context it sits within.
+We encourage you to think of this as your ‘calling card’ for employment.